fonyango/SQL/fifa-analytics/README.md

 FIFA ANALYTICS
-IN THIS NOTEBOOK, I delve deeper into fifa data to unravel some insights from it.
+IN THIS FOLDER, I delve deeper into fifa data to unravel some insights from it.
 I like football and this is an exciting dataset to explore.
 Follow through with me to learn and to get to discover the gem in this dataset.

 HERE, I am using SQLALchemy in Jupyter notebooks with SQLite to conduct my analysis.